stancl/tenancy-docs/source/docs/v3/integrations/passport.blade.md

     ];
     ```

-3. Prevent Passport migrations from running in the central application by adding `Passport::ignoreMigrations()` to the `register` method in your `AppServiceProvider`.
+3. Prevent Passport migrations from running in the central application by adding `Passport::ignoreMigrations()` to the `register()` method in your `AuthServiceProvider`.

-4. If you're using Passport 10.x, register the Passport routes in your `AuthServiceProvider` by adding the following code to the provider's `boot` method:
+4. If you're using Passport 10.x, register the Passport routes in your `AuthServiceProvider` by adding the following code to the provider's `boot()` method:
 ```php
     Passport::routes(null, ['middleware' => [
         InitializeTenancyByDomain::class, // Or other identification middleware of your choice